-Last chance for Glastonbury tickets as final resale goes live today – latest
+Glastonbury resale tickets sell out in six minutes – live

 Arctic Monkeys, Elton John, and Guns N’ Roses are among the artists to have been confirmed by co-organiser Emily Eavis, who also addressed the controversy surrounding the all-male headliners.

-While the large majority of tickets were sold in November, music fans have another chance to secure their place at this year’s event with a “very limited number” of tickets on sale this week.
+While the large majority of tickets were sold in November, music fans had another chance to secure their place at this year’s event with a “very limited number” of tickets on sale this week.

 The first batch of resale tickets, which included coach travel, were sold on Thursday (20 April).

-The second and final portion of resale tickets – not including travel – will be available for purchase at 9am today (Sunday 23 April).
+The second and final portion of resale tickets – not including travel – were available for purchase at 9am today (Sunday 23 April).

-In order to be eligible to purchase these tickets, you need to have registered by 17 April in order to obtain a registration number.

-The demand for these last remaining resale tickets is expected to be extraordinarily high.
+It took less than six minutes, however, for all of the tickets to be sold, leaving many, many disappointed music fans airing their grievances with the system on social media.

 Follow along with live updates from the resale here…

+For the lucky ones who did manage to net a ticket this morning – congratulations!

+Within three hours (around 11am), you will receive an email with payment instructions.
+You must pay for your tickets by 11.59pm tomorrow to secure the booking.

-Heads up: Unlike with the original sale, attendees must pay the full ticket price in full when prompted, not just a deposit.
-Those successful in the ticket resale will not be required to pay at the time of placing a booking request.
-An email confirming the booking request will be sent within 3 hours with information on how to complete payment and finalise the booking.
-This will not be the deposit as in previous sales, but the full amount.
+Unlike with the original sale, attendees must pay the full ticket price in full when prompted, not just a deposit.

 Join our commenting forum